machinetranslate/machinetranslate.org/about.md

 ## Attribution

 This repository can be referenced using bibTeX citation style.

+#### Example
 ```
 @misc{machinetranslate,
   title = {{M}achinetranslate.org},